 - 1. Practice using innovative and evidence-based interventions within the role of the entry-level Occupational Therapy Assistant. - 2.
 Demonstrate professional attributes, ethical standards, and values of the profession. - 3.
-Deliver competent services/outcomes by using reflection, strengths, client-centered and occupation-based interventions, and critical and creative thinking. - 4.
+Deliver competent services/outcomes though quality person-centered care. - 4.
 Collaborate inter/intra professionally. - 5.
-Work with people from diverse backgrounds in a variety of practice settings serving the community.
+Be prepared to work with people from diverse backgrounds in a variety of practice settings serving the community.

-The OTA Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North

-Bethesda, MD 20852-4929.
+The OTA Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
 ACOTE's phone number, C/O AOTA, is 301-652-AOTA, and its web address is www.acoteonline.org.